 New stamps pay tribute to women’s contribution during Second World War

+The main set of 10 stamps illustrate the huge range of work women undertook during the war years

-A new set of stamps is being issued in tribute to women’s vital contribution during the Second World War.
+A new set of stamps is being issued in tribute to women’s vital contributions during the Second World War.

 The main set of 10 stamps illustrate the huge range of work women undertook during the war years.